-I'm currently a Bersoff Assistant Professor / Faculty Fellow in the department of philosophy at NYU.
-Starting in the Fall of 2016 I'll be an Assistant Professor in the department of philosophy at the University of Pittsburgh.
+I am an assistant professor in the department of philosophy at the University of Pittsburgh.
 You can view my CV here.

 My main recent work has been on the notion of common knowledge.
 Some people commonly know a proposition just in case they all know it, they all know that they all know it, and so on.
 The notion of common knowledge has been widely used in economics, linguistics and philosophy.
 I have argued that common knowledge is not as important as many people have thought.
 The main paper to come out of this project is Uncommon Knowledge, in which I present an argument that people never have common knowledge at all.

 I have a longstanding interest in the history of philosophy, particularly in Aristotle, and in Chinese philosophy.
-Before beginning to study philosophy, I was trained as a classicist and I am still working on a range of projects about Aristotle.
-I am also actively working on a larger project about Ming Dynasty philosophy.
-The first component of this project is a paper on Wang Yangming's moral psychology.
-The second component is a translation and edition (with scholarly introduction) of the correspondence of Nie Bao and Wang Ji (coauthored with Ernest Brewster).
+I am actively working on two projects about Ming Dynasty philosophy.
+The first is a paper on Wang Yangming.
+The second is a translation and edition (with scholarly introduction) of the correspondence of Nie Bao and Wang Ji (coauthored with Ernest Brewster).
 Drafts of these works are available on request.